HealthApril 15, 2026

 How long does baby acne last?

-Does baby acne itch or bother my newborn?
+Does baby acne hurt or itch?

-Can I use baby acne cream or treatments?
+Can I use cream on baby acne?

 When should I see a doctor for a baby rash?